UX designer jobs: User experience vs Interaction vs UI vs Product Designer

 So what is the difference between these designer roles and which UX role should I apply to?

-This is a common question, and it can be overwhelming to sort out various job titles.
-Titles for designers change often as the field evolves, so does our title.
-I can say this with confidence, as I’ve had most of these titles throughout my career.
+It can be overwhelming to sort out various job titles for designers.
+Titles change often as the field evolves.
+I can confidently say this, as I’ve had most of these titles throughout my career.

-- Responsible for the end to end experience for users
+- Responsible for the end-to-end experience for users

-- Craft wireframes, flows or any other deliverables that support the experience
+- Craft wireframes, flows, or any other deliverables that support the experience

 - Translate business and technical requirements into a usable design